A-08962

 Plain Language

-News media employers may not authorize the training of any generative AI system on news media worker work product — whether directly or through a third party — unless the employer has provided notice to the worker, obtained the worker's consent, and given the worker an opportunity to bargain over appropriate remuneration.
-Workers cannot be penalized for declining to consent.
-This creates both a consent-before-training obligation and an anti-retaliation protection.
-The scope is broad: it covers any third-party arrangement where the employer authorizes training, not just in-house AI development.
+News media employers may not authorize the training of a generative AI system on a news media worker's work product — whether directly or through a third party — without first providing notice, obtaining consent, and giving the worker an opportunity to bargain over appropriate remuneration.
+Employers are also prohibited from penalizing workers who decline to consent.
+This creates both an affirmative consent requirement and an anti-retaliation protection.
+The bargaining requirement suggests this provision is designed to work in tandem with collective bargaining frameworks.

 Statutory Text